Real Estate Appraisals: A Primer

-Acquiring real estate is the most significant transaction many of us could ever encounter.
-Whether it's where you raise your family, a seasonal vacation home or an investment, the purchase of real property is a complex transaction that requires multiple parties to make it all happen.
+Buying real estate can be the most significant transaction many people could ever make.
+Whether it's a primary residence, an additional vacation property or an investment, the purchase of real property is a detailed transaction that requires multiple parties to pull it all off.

-The majority of the participants are very familiar.
-The real estate agent is the most known entity in the exchange.
-Next, the lender provides the financial capital needed to bankroll the transaction.
-And ensuring all requirements of the exchange are completed and that a clear title transfers to the buyer from the seller is the title company.
+You're likely to be familiar with the parties having a role in the transaction.
+The real estate agent is the most known person in the transaction.
+Next, the lender provides the money needed to bankroll the deal.
+The title company sees to it that all details of the exchange are completed and that a clear title passes to the buyer from the seller.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, who's responsible for making sure the real estate is worth the purchase price?
-This is where the appraiser comes in.
+So, who's responsible for making sure the value of the property is in line with the purchase price?
+In comes the appraiser.
 We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
-A licensed, certified, professional appraiser from Epic Appraisals will ensure, you as an interested party, are informed.
+A licensed, certified, professional appraiser from Epic Appraisals, LLC will ensure, you as an interested party, are informed.

 Appraisals begin with the property inspection

-Our first responsibility at Epic Appraisals is to inspect the property to ascertain its true status.
-We must see features first hand, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they indeed are there and are in the shape a typical person would expect them to be.
-The inspection often includes a sketch of the floorplan, ensuring the square footage is proper and illustrating the layout of the property.
-Most importantly, we look for any obvious features - or defects - that would affect the value of the house.
+To determine the true status of the property, it's our responsibility to first complete a thorough inspection.
+We must actually see features, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they really are there and are in the shape a reasonable person would expect them to be.
+To ensure the stated size of the property has not been misrepresented and document the layout of the house, the inspection often entails creating a sketch of the floorplan.
+Most importantly, we identify any obvious amenities - or defects - that would affect the value of the house.

 Cost Approach

-This is where the appraiser pulls information on local building costs, labor rates and other elements to ascertain how much it would cost to replace the property being appraised.
-This value commonly sets the upper limit on what a property would sell for.
-The cost approach is also the least used method.
+Here, we use information on local construction costs, labor rates and other elements to ascertain how much it would cost to replace the property being appraised.
+This figure often sets the upper limit on what a property would sell for.
+It's also the least used method.

-Appraisers can tell you a lot about the neighborhoods in which they appraise.
-They innately understand the value of certain features to the homeowners of that area.
-Then, the appraiser researches recent sales in close proximity to the subject and finds properties which are 'comparable' to the real estate being appraised.
-Using knowledge of the value of certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or additional storage space, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject property.
+Appraisers can tell you a lot about the communities in which they work.
+They thoroughly understand the value of particular features to the homeowners of that area.
+Then, the appraiser researches recent sales in close proximity to the subject and finds properties which are 'comparable' to the real estate at hand.
+Using knowledge of the value of certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or extra storage space, we adjust the comparable properties so that they more accurately portray the features of subject.

-• If, for example, the comparable property has a storm shelter and the subject doesn't, the appraiser may subtract the value of a storm shelter from the sales price of the comparable home.
+• Say, for example, the comparable has a fireplace and the subject does not, the appraiser may subtract the value of a fireplace from the sales price of the comparable.

-An opinion of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
-When it comes to putting a value on features of homes in SoCal, Epic Appraisals can't be beat.
-This approach to value is typically given the most consideration when an appraisal is for a home exchange.
+A true estimate of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
+When it comes to knowing the true value of features of homes in San Diego and San Diego, Epic Appraisals, LLC can't be beat.
+This approach to value is usually given the most consideration when an appraisal is for a home sale.

 Valuation Using the Income Approach

-In the case of income producing properties - rental houses for example - the appraiser may use a third method of valuing a property.
-In this situation, the amount of revenue the real estate yields is taken into consideration along with income produced by similar properties to determine the current value.
+In the case of income producing properties - rental houses for example - the appraiser may use a third method of valuing real estate.
+In this scenario, the amount of income the real estate produces is taken into consideration along with income produced by nearby properties to derive the current value.

-Examining the data from all applicable approaches, the appraiser is then ready to document an estimated market value for the property in question.
-The estimate of value on the appraisal report is not always the final sales price even though it is likely the best indication of what a property is worth.
-It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-The bottom line is, an appraiser from Epic Appraisals will help you discover the most accurate property value, so you can make the most informed real estate decisions.
+Examining the data from all applicable approaches, the appraiser is then ready to put down an estimated market value for the property in question.
+The estimate of value on the appraisal report is not necessarily the final sales price even though it is likely the best indication of what a property is worth.
+Prices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to sell the property again.
+Here's what it all boils down to, an appraiser from Epic Appraisals, LLC will help you attain the most accurate property value, so you can make wise real estate decisions.